gcallah/work/chaps/stein.md

-woman ought to work towards "the creation of an ambiance" defined by "order and beauty" and an "atmosphere" that is "pure."[^131] To support her spouse, woman ought establish a "home life so that it does not hinder, but rather furthers, his professional work."[^132] For Stein, this work matters because the "fine home creates an atmosphere in which the soul can freely breathe."[^133] Altogether, this care work fortifies families, and Stein considers women "indispensable" to the projects of family and community life.[^134]
+woman ought to work towards "the creation of an ambiance" defined by "order and beauty" and an "atmosphere" that is "pure."[^131] To support her spouse, woman ought establish a "home life so that it does not hinder, but rather furthers, his professional work."[^132] This work matters because the "fine home creates an atmosphere in which the soul can freely breathe."[^133] Altogether, this care work fortifies families, and Stein considers women "indispensable" to the projects of family and community life.[^134]